 On Friday, Feb.
 1st, Palatine Police Chief Alan Stoeckel and at least 60 other people from the department honored Mark Dahlem at Journey Care (hospice) in Barrington.
-A plaque was presented to him honoring his service from 1995 – 2019.
+Palatine Police presented a plaque to him due to his service from 1995 – 2019.

-Less than 2 weeks after seeing a doctor about severe headaches and five days after emergency surgery to remove a tumor, Mark Dahlem had been diagnosed with an aggressive form of brain cancer, glioblastoma multiforme in Dec.
+Mark Dahlem went to see a doctor about severe headaches in late 2017 and had emergency surgery to remove a tumor.
+Five days later, Mark received a diagnosis of an aggressive form of brain cancer, glioblastoma multiforme in Dec.
 2017.

 On Tuesday, Feb.
 5th, Mark passed away.
 He is survived by his wife of 22 years, Kimberly, 46, a daughter Abby, 15, and a son Jack, 10.